makdadejene/sas-event-proj/README.md

 ## Features

-- Browse all events
+- Browse Events: View all campus events in a visually appealing grid layout
-- Sort/filter events by date or alphabetically
+- Sort & Filter: Sort events alphabetically, by date (earliest/latest first), or by default order
-- Create new events via a form
+- Create Events: Simple form to post new events with all relevant details
-- Add tags to categorize events
+- Responsive Design: Modern, gradient-styled interface that works on all devices
+- Event Details: Each event displays title, description, date, time, location, and tags

 ## Getting Started